jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/94/Structure_of_monomers_and_polymers.jpg?20180217054949" alt="Polymer chain" width = "25%" align="right" title="Image Source: https://commons.wikimedia.org/wiki/File:Structure_of_monomers_and_polymers.jpg" style="padding-right: 35px;">

 This chain can go on indefinitely.
-This repeating sequence pattern reminds me of a descending stair case.
+This repeating sequence pattern reminds me of a descending staircase.
 The repeating pattern alternates [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) and [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) patterns.
 It can continue indefinitely, much like polymer chains.

 ## Structure and Breadth
-Imagine you're working with this fairly straightforward design:
+Imagine you're working with this straightforward design:

 <img src="/assets/HexArchStructureBreadth1.png" alt="Basic Hexagonal Architecture" width = "85%" align="center" style="padding-right: 35px;">

-Your architect declares that the system is going to be more distributed and that **Domain Events** will be added.
+Your architect declares that the system is going to be more distributed, and that **Domain Events** will be added.
 So when `Stuff` is persisted, then a Domain Event, such as `PersistedStuff`, needs to be created and disseminated on a Message Service.

 The diagram in the **Breadth and Behavior** section above shows how this could be done with a new contract for Publishing Events, but is this really a Behavior update?
-Is the Customer or even the Product Manager asking Domain Events?
+Is the Customer or even the Product Manager asking for Domain Events?
 Probably not.
-Consider Cockburn's quote above, this is not a requriement.
+Consider Cockburn's quote above, this is not a requirement.
 It's a design decision.
 We'd like to be able to add **Domain Events** without touching anything inside the Red Hexagon.

 The first consideration may be to update, or really replace, `PersistStuffViaDB` with a new Adapter that persists and sends event notifications, possibly with the name: `PersistStuffViaDBAndNotifyStuffViaMessageService`.
 This is one of the reasons that we favor Adapters.
 They allow us to swap one out for another one smoothly.

 The name is rather long, but that's my main issue with it.
 It contains **And**.
 This method is doing more than one thing.
 We may break the DB functionality when adding the Message Service functionality.
 The Adapter has more than one reason to be changed.
 In the future it could be updated because of DB dependencies or Message Service dependencies.
 An update to one feature runs the risk of breaking the other feature.
 This **And** Adapter violates the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) (SRP).

-Consider this design enhancement, which addes a new Adapter for the Message Service.
+Consider this design enhancement, which adds a new Adapter for the Message Service.

 <img src="/assets/HexArchStructureBreadth2.png" alt="Basic Hexagonal Architecture with Message Service" width = "90%" align="center" style="padding-right: 35px;">